ImahnShekhzadeh/lstm_vision/README.md

 # lstm-vision
-Repository containing code to train an LSTM, e.g. on MNIST.
+Repository containing PyTorch code to train an LSTM on a CV dataset, e.g. MNIST.
 In principle, any image dataset can be used, for this change [these lines](https://github.com/ImahnShekhzadeh/lstm-vision/blob/main/mnist-lstm/functions.py#L73-L95) and don't forget to adjust the flag `channels_img`, which is by default `1`.

+The code can be run both with [AMP](https://pytorch.org/docs/stable/amp.html) (automatic mixed precision) enabled and `torch.compile()`.

 Note that this repository is more for showing that LSTMs can also be used to do image classification.
 To use the right inductive bias, a CNN/ResNet/DenseNet/etc. should be preferred, since an LSTM treats the image sequentially, i.e. pixel by pixel.